Katy Simpson Smith

-Education and research
+Early life and education

+Katy Simpson Smith was born and grew up in Jackson, Mississippi, U.S.

-Smith attended public schools in her hometown of Jackson, Mississippi, before earning a B.A. in History and Film Studies from Mt.
+She attended public schools in her hometown of Jackson, Mississippi, before earning a B.A. in History and Film Studies from Mt.
 Holyoke College in Massachusetts.
 After receiving a Ph.D. in History from the University of North Carolina, Chapel Hill, she went to Bennington College Writing Seminars for her M.F.A. in Creative Writing.